-Whole-of-life insurance is a great choice for those who want a guaranteed payout from their policy when they die and are able to continue paying insurance premiums for the rest of their lives (which we hope is a very long time!).
+Whole-of-life insurance is a great choice for those who want a guaranteed payout from their policy when they die and are able to continue paying monthly premiums for the rest of their lives (which we hope is a very long time!).

 When you pass away, if the value of all of your possessions, known as your estate, is above £325,000, then your loved ones may need to pay inheritance tax, which is 40% on anything above that value*.
 Those that will be affected by inheritance tax sometimes take out whole-of-life insurance knowing that it will pay that tax bill, essentially leaving the full value of the inheritance intact for their children.